nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 In the future, you can also customise your own recurrence rule for your recurring lessons.

 A lesson can be identified by the index number shown in the lesson list of the student.
+The lesson index specified for commands must be a valid index number shown in the lesson list of the student.

 <table id="student-param-table">
     <thead>